 Nottingham Trent University staff and students will need to register for a BFI account and then associate that account with their university account to gain access to the subscription content.
 An illustrated walkthrough of the registration and sign-in process is provided on the new Registration Guide accessed through the Find Databases listing for the resource.

 ACCESS TO BATES’ Visual Guide to Physical Examination has been enabled in a new listing in the Find Databases service.

 Authentication to the Bates’ platform is by university username and password, on-campus and off-campus.

 The resource is described as follows:

-A scheduled system maintenance period for the Box of Broadcasts platform will begin Tuesday 16th March 2021 from 07.00am.
-The provider advises that the service should be considered ‘at risk’ from this time until the maintenance has completed.
+A scheduled system maintenance period for the Box of Broadcasts (BoB) platform will begin Monday 11 July 2022 at 20:00.
+The provider advises that the service should be considered ‘at risk’ during this time.